TC

 What is Train-Case Converter?

-Train-Case capitalizes the first letter of each word and joins them with hyphens — like This-Is-Train-Case.
+Train-Case capitalises the first letter of each word and joins them with hyphens, producing output like This-Is-Train-Case.
+It is best known as the conventional format for HTTP header names (Content-Type, Accept-Encoding, Cache-Control).

 When to use Train-Case Converter?